 Slices of meat – actually, scrap that.
 Half slabs of cow and trotters swing from market stalls like dream-catchers in the wind.
 Potatoes the size of your head and courgettes as long as your arms lie on the ground sheets.
 This is a working Berber market with zero interest in tourists.
-Despite being the only two white people in the area I don’t think they as near as blinked in my direction.
+Despite being the only two white people in the area I don’t think anyone even blinked in my direction.

 Tackling hair pin bends, the car climbs up to reach the villages of Imlil Valley.
 I was so glad to have a safe vehicle and driver – a novelty compared to the taxi drivers I’d experienced in Marrakech.

 It means you’re able to relax and really enjoy the views; camels decorate the never-ending blue skies, periodically substituted for a well-looked after donkey.

 Recommended Reading: Belly Dancers and Dinner in Marrakech